-- 8. \SEASONS OF PARTICIPATION No student may participate in more than six (6) seasons in any sport while enrolled in grades 7-12, semesters 1-12 inclusive. - 9. \SEMESTERS IN HIGH SCHOOL A student shall not participate in an interscholastic contest after the student's twelfth semester in grades 7-12 inclusive.
-All twelve semesters shall be consecutive, beginning in the 7th grade. - 10.
+- 8. SEASONS OF PARTICIPATION No student may participate in more than six (6) seasons in any sport while enrolled in grades 7-12, semesters 1-12 inclusive. - 9.
+SEMESTERS ENROLLED -- Each student is eligible for participation in League-sponsored athletic activities for four consecutive school years beginning with their initial entrance into ninth grade. - Students in grades 7 and 8 may participate in League sponsored athletics according to Bylaw 105.1. - Participation begins once a 7th or 8th grader practices or competes in League sponsored athletics. - Students are permitted one school year of participation in 7th grade and one school year of participation in 8th grade for League sponsored athletics. - 10.
 JUNIOR HIGH/MIDDLE SCHOOL PARTICIPATION Participation in high school interscholastic programs is limited to students in grades 7-12 inclusive.
 Students in grade 7, 8 and 9 may participate if enrolled in the regular continuation school for the educational unit and if all other eligibility requirements of the League have been met.
-Elementary students in grades 1-6 are not eligible for participation in any MSHSL-sponsored activity; B-squad, junior varsity or varsity level. - 11. \GRADUATE Students who have graduated from a secondary school, or who have completed the terminal or final grade of a secondary school, or who have earned a GED or diploma are not eligible for participation in any League activity A student who graduates while a member of a team with a season in progress may complete the season if three or fewer weeks of the regular season, exclusive of League tournament play, remain.
+Elementary students in grades 1-6 are not eligible for participation in any MSHSL-sponsored activity; B-squad, junior varsity or varsity level.

+11. GRADUATE - Students who have graduated from a secondary school, or who have completed the terminal or final grade of a secondary school, or who have earned a GED or diploma are not eligible for participation in any League activity A student who graduates while a member of a team with a season in progress may complete the season if three or fewer weeks of the regular season, exclusive of League tournament play, remain.

-12. \MOOD-ALTERING CHEMICALS
+12. MOOD-ALTERING CHEMICALS